Frequently asked questions - Practice Supervisor Development Programme

 - Surveying the sector to understand learning needs, barriers and enablers to accessing CPD, and the strengths of existing CPD.

-- Three focus groups and a teleconference focus group for Practice Supervisors
+- Four focus groups for Practice Supervisors.

 - Establishing a Practice Reference Group, comprised of two representatives per region – one Principal Social Worker and one experienced supervisor.

 - Issuing a survey to CPD providers and a ‘call for practice’.

 - Undertaking a desk-based review of sector and policy documentation – such as Ofsted reports, social work health checks, self-assessment activities etc – as well as a number of interviews with colleagues working in local authority Children’s Services to identify messages relating to practice supervision.

 We have worked with a number of organisations to ensure that we heard from children, young people, parents and carers about what makes a good Practice Supervisor.
 This was done through focus groups, surveys and other consultation activity.
 We are grateful to the following organisations for their help with this work: Barnardo’s; Become; Catch 22 / National Leaving Care Benchmarking Forum; Family Rights Group; Grandparents Plus and TACT.